JoshLocke/FS-Laws/cranky.md

 &nbsp;&nbsp;&nbsp; (c) This bar shall remain effective indefinitely.

-&nbsp;&nbsp;&nbsp; (d) This bar shall also include any alternate accounts of DyingSym.
+&nbsp;&nbsp;&nbsp; (d) This bar shall also include any alternate accounts of FSOriginalPizza.

 <br/>